Friday, July 12, 2024

 Nostalgia is a powerful thing.
 I have lost touch with that young, wild girl who was brimming with excitement.
 The world seemed so magical.
 It was magical.

 My father drove me out of Rhode Island in an Oldmobile Cutlass Supreme in 1979.
 I just drove my own self out of Rhode Island and I couldn't believe I'd do the same horrible thing to myself.
 It is magic.
 Every corner has the cutest pre-Revolutionary homes with their diamond lead glass windows.
 I found the homes in Providence I remember thinking even back then, special.
 I visited Federal Hill finally and felt the presence of Guy Alba cutting hair until close to 100 years old.
 I grew up in a magical place and it's still breath-taking.
 Rhode Island gives you a sense of discovery.
-Maybe it's because I didn't actually have an itinerary and my co-pilot was Tootie Pie but I am counting the days until Rhode Island is mine again.
+Maybe it's because I didn't actually have an itinerary and my co-pilot was Tootie Pie, but I am counting the days until Rhode Island is mine again.

 Monday, June 24, 2024